 If your company is like most, you’re storing your policies and procedures on a file server.
 Perhaps your working drafts are in one folder, approved versions are in another folder, and previous versions are archived in yet another folder.
-Some companies will create folders for the different clauses of ISO 9001 or arrange documents according to functional areas or departments.
-A lot of these companies aren’t even practicing the most basic security techniques, like limiting “read-write” privileges to a select few.
-Furthermore, how can you use a document control system to manage your policies and procedures?
+There are many ways policies procedures software will save you money.
+What document control system is most effective?

 A file sharing server is common for most small businesses, but it’s a cumbersome “system” (actually, it’s not even a system in the true sense) and doesn’t promote easy retrieval or fast changes, and it doesn’t inspire much confidence in your document control “system”.

-You could say the same for your recorded information (ISO 9001 7.5) process, too.
+You could say the same for document control and record control too.
 Plus, there are implied requirements for document backup, security, and scalability.
-How well does your manual file server conform to the documented information control objectives?
+How well does your manual file server conform to the document control objectives?

 We offer free policies and procedures, managing them to comply with the document control requirements of ISO 9001 is a little different.
 Do you approve your documents with a written signature and scan the approved document into your file server as a PDF file?
 Some keep a separate transaction log of approvals and reviews, while others type in an approver, reviewer, and author’s name into the document and leave it at that.

-Tracking changes, revisions, and relevant versions is very cumbersome in a manual system.
+Tracking changes, revisions, and relevant versions as you revise policies and procedures is very cumbersome in a manual system.
 Most people keep an archive folder for the older files.
 It’s a good idea to use MS-Word’s “track changes” feature to show what has changed since the last revision.

 Document management software, or DMS, provides more than just file serving.
 Your document management software provides the level of document and record control that ISO 9001 requires.
 Some key features in DMS that you should look for include: